bastianhilton/bastianfinalproject/README.md

 - Newsfeed or the Social Feed functions like a traditional feed of content created and followed by the user.
 - Spaces are groups where users can create or join for topics that shares their interest.
-- Meeovi Live allows for users to create 60 second videos to promote their ideas, products, or anything they would like.
 - Departments are large categories focusing on particular topic of products, they function like Department stores and consists of live videos, products for that particular department, and filtering capabilities.

 - Categories function as traditional categories that are based on particular product types.
 They are found within each Department and have subcategories of their own.

-- Soundstage is a category within Meeovi Music department that focuses on live performances, music related live videos.
-- Charts is a category within Meeovi Music department that provides a charting system for music related products.
-- Radio a category within Meeovi Music department for radio stations both predefined and customer created with music related products.

-- Showcase consists of product galleries designed by customers and sellers to showcase products and product bundles.

 and much more.
-Take a look at www.meeovi.com

 ## Frontend:

 - Built on Nuxt 3
-- Integrates with Sentry, Graphql, Vitest, i18n for Internalization, Cypress for testing, and Google Fonts
+- Integrates with Graphql, Vitest, Rest APIs, and Google Fonts
-- Netlify and Docker Integration for deployment
+- Netlify and Github Integration for deployment
 - Vuetify and TailwindCSS for frontend styling
 - Fontawesome for icons